Due to its high density and malleable proprieties, lead metal is used for manufacturing ammunition.

 mixtures, oxides and so on, have higher solubility, lower resistance to

-The use of lead gunshot in the EU is already severely restricted in wetlands areas, and this would be enough to manage the risks for the environment and human health, without imposing any further restrictions.
+The use of lead gunshot in the EU is already severely restricted in wetland areas, and this would be enough to manage the risks for the environment and human health, without imposing any further restrictions.

-Moreover, because of its high density, lead ammunition maintains velocity and energy, which guarantees accuracy especially on long distances.
+Generally, non-lead ammunition is not as malleable as lead ammunition, consequently they can damage specific parts of the firearm as they move through it.
+In addition, there is a high danger from gas overpressure increasing the risk of accidents for users.
+Moreover, because of its high density, lead ammunition maintains velocity and energy, which guarantees accuracy, especially over long distances.
 Thanks to its malleability, lead ammunition easily deforms and maintains weight ensuring exceptional energy transfer when hitting a target.
-At the same time, non-lead ammunition generally does not deform and break on impact with hard objects maintaining energy and giving unpredictable rebound, with the risk for hunters and shooters in terms of safety.
-Furthermore, many firearms produced before the 80’s but still in use by many hunters and shooters, may not be suitable for firing with non-lead ammunition, and this may cause damages to the barrels which may eventually explode.
+At the same time, non-lead ammunition generally does not deform and break on impact, with hard objects maintaining energy and giving unpredictable rebound with the risk for hunters and shooters in terms of safety.
+Furthermore, many firearms produced before the 1980s, but still in use by many hunters and shooters, may not be suitable for firing with non-lead ammunition, and this may cause damage to the barrels which may eventually explode.